Detailed package

 • Adults aged 18–79 wanting a more detailed health picture than Essential provides

-• People who want a Full Blood Count alongside the standard panel — useful for investigating fatigue, recovery or general blood health
+• People who want a full blood count alongside the standard panel — useful for investigating fatigue, recovery or general blood health

 • Anyone wanting an ECG screen to flag rhythm or electrical patterns warranting further investigation